Section Five

 Notice, again, that “test” and “retest” refer to having the client do something briefly, not to giving a long or formal test.
 “Observe” or “Try” would be much better words, depending on whether we are assuming the professional’s perspective or the client’s.

-How do we interpret the information we obtain during a dynamic assessment session?
+How, then, do we interpret the information we obtain during a dynamic assessment session?

 Second, we evaluate the difference between the client’s performance during the first Test phase and their performance during the Re-Test phase.
-Have they improved, given only the quick suggestions, models, or feedback we provided during the Teach phase?
-If so, again the client is demonstrating the ability to benefit from minimal guidance, the kind of guidance that life probably provides, and is probably less likely to need formal intervention.
+Have they improved, given only the quick suggestions, models, or other feedback we provided during the Teach phase?
+If so, the client is again demonstrating the ability to benefit from minimal guidance, the kind of guidance that life probably provides, and is probably less likely to need formal intervention.

-Overall, we interpret the results of dynamic assessment by assuming that intervention or specialized teaching is more likely to be necessary for people who do not learn easily from quick exposures to new things.
-Clients who demonstrate improvement and/or clear meta-cognitive or other abilities to learn during a brief dynamic assessment probably do not need intervention, in other words, if that decision makes sense given everything else we know about them, their experiences, and their abilities.
+Overall, notice that we interpret the results of dynamic assessment by assuming that intervention or specialized teaching is more likely to be necessary for people who do not learn easily from quick exposures to new things.
+Clients who demonstrate improvement and/or clear meta-cognitive or other abilities to learn during a brief dynamic assessment probably do not need intervention, if that decision makes sense given everything else we know about them, their experiences, and their abilities.
 Clients who do not improve during the dynamic assessment process, however, or who do not seem to demonstrate an ability to engage in learning from bits of information, probably will need more help, possibly in the form of formal intervention, if they need to be moving from their current knowledge and abilities forward to their next possible level of knowledge and abilities.

-Combining Ethnographic Interviewing and Dynamic Assessment for Universally Designed, Client-Centered, Multi-Cultural, and Culturally Appropriate Assessment (Or, Climbing Out on an Assessment Limb to Help All Clients!)
+Combining Ethnographic Interviewing and Dynamic Assessment for Universally Designed, Client-Centered, Multi-Cultural, and Culturally Appropriate Assessment

 Instead, both ethnographic interviewing and dynamic assessment ask universal and therefore client-centered questions about clients’ experiences and abilities.

-What is happening in your life?
+• What is happening in your life?

-What do you think about, and how do you feel about, what is happening in your life?
+• What do you think about, and how do you feel about, what is happening in your life?

-What skills do you already have for managing your life and for managing new information in your life?
+• What skills do you already have for managing your life and for managing new information in your life?

-What happens when you are given a bit of help when you are trying something new?
+• What happens when you are given a bit of help when you are trying something new?

-Are you therefore probably managing your life and learning what you need, from whatever you are exposed to in your world?
+• Are you therefore probably managing your life and learning what you need, from whatever you are exposed to in your world?

 Because of its many strengths, dynamic assessment in particular has been recommended for assessment in speech-language pathology for well over 20 years (Gillam & Peña, 2004; Gutiérrez-Clellen & Peña, 2001; Austin, 2010; see also Peña’s four-part recorded training), often in the context of child language assessment and usually in the context of what some authors have called “culturally and linguistically diverse” clients (and, again, I refer to as “people” or maybe “clients,” as we said at the beginning of this module).
 It is often described as a secondary or informal method to be used after standardized testing, and the emphasis is often that we can use it to help us interpret a difference we have detected between our standards and a child’s abilities, or to help us understand if a low test score should be interpreted as a valid indicator of a disorder for that child.

-If the child demonstrates learning strategies and/or benefits from the brief Teach phase, then any difference between their abilities and the standards assumed by our tests is interpreted as probably merely the result of the child having learned what they have been exposed to, not an indicator of a disorder at all.
+• If the child demonstrates learning strategies and/or benefits from the brief Teach phase, then any difference between their abilities and the standards assumed by our tests is interpreted as probably merely the result of the child having learned what they have been exposed to, not an indicator of a disorder at all.

-If, on the other hand, the child does not seem to be using helpful strategies for learning, and does not show improvement on the task even with substantial assistance, then we might reasonably conclude that the low score is meaningful, or that the difference between our test’s assumptions and the child’s abilities should genuinely be interpreted as suggesting that the child has a problem with language learning (which our intervention might be able to help).
+• If, on the other hand, the child does not seem to be using helpful strategies for learning, and does not show improvement on the task even with substantial assistance, then we might reasonably conclude that the low score is meaningful, or that the difference between our test’s assumptions and the child’s abilities should genuinely be interpreted as suggesting that the child has a problem with language learning (which our intervention might be able to help).

 Notice that dynamic assessment has been described, in this frame, as an important part of helping us ensure that our diagnoses are not over-identifying as having language disorders those children whose language experiences and abilities merely differ from the experiences and abilities a test developer assumed (or from our own language experiences and abilities).